jdouble/BlazorIndexedDbJs/README.md

 What this will do is, if the store doesn't already exist, is increment the database version number and add the store to the database.

-## Change Logs

-### 2021-01-25

-* New library name as this is a fork of the original library
-* Upgrade to net 5.0
-* batch operations insert/update/delete
-* class StoreRecord deleted to support batch operations
-* complete classnames refactor

-### 2020-01-08

-* Major refactor to properly support inclusion of the Javascript file from the library as a static asset.
-Rewrote as a Razor library and consolidated the Javascript project into the main library project.
-* Now supports both client and server-side Blazor projects.

-### 2019-12-30

-* Change when setting up primary index to use keyPath property rather than name (thanks Fabian Fleischer)

-### 2019-10-07

-* Updated to .NET Core 3.0 (thanks Tony Hild)

-### 2019-09-13

-* Updated to Blazor 3.0.0 preview 9 (thanks Edgars Šults)

-* Updated the JavaScript interop class to use new the approach for static content (thanks dieterdp)

-### 2019-08-21

-* Updated to Blazor 3.0.0 preview 8

-### 2019-08-15

- * Updated to Blazor 3.0.0 preview 7.
- * Added means to add a new store dynamically.
- * Added function to get current version and store names of the underlying IndexedDB.
- * Minor changes.

-### 2019-06-25

-* Upgraded to Blazor 3.0.0 preview 6.

-### 2019-04-21

-* Upgraded to Blazor 0.9.0-preview3-19154-02 (thanks Behnam Emamian).